omershalev/ros_drone_teleop/README.md

 Prerequisites
 ---
 Depending on the model, you will need to have the relevant ROS messages installed.
-For instance (for AR-Drone):
+For instance (AR-Drone on Indigo):
 ```
 sudo apt-get install ros-indigo-ardrone-autonomy
 ```